Tmanzxd/TmanzsArchToolkit/README.md

 # TmanzsArchToolkit
 Basic Directory with Bash Scripts to help in app setup of ArchLinux

+This is setup to my liking but also tries to provide choice to those on Arch-based distros.

 # Important!!!
 For Steam to work you need to enable multilib. to do this navigate to /etc/pacman.conf and uncomment it.